GreptimeTeam/docs/docs/nightly/en/user-guide/log/log-pipeline.md

 In the above example, the configuration of the `join` processor includes the following fields:

 - `fields`: A list of field names to be merged.
+Note that all the fields mentioned are already of array type.
+Each field will have its own array merged separately.
+The content of multiple fields will not be combined.
 - `separator`: The separator for the merged result.
 - `ignore_missing`: Ignores the case when the field is missing.
 Defaults to `false`.
 If the field is missing and this configuration is set to `false`, an exception will be thrown.